 - Time to spend with the child daily, time to take the child to medical, counseling and other appointments, time to meet with and learn from foster program staff.

 - Openness to learn about your child’s experiences and cultural background and a willingness to open your heart and home.

 - Learn about becoming a foster parent for immigrant and refugee children.
 Connect with an LIRS partner site for more information.

 - Become a licensed foster parent.
 The application process typically includes background checks, interviews with family, and a home study assessment.

-- Get Trained.
-Foster parent training is typically 6-8 sessions plus specialized sessions on fostering immigrant and refugee youth.
+- Get trained.
+Foster parent training typically consists of 6-8 sessions plus specialized sessions on fostering immigrant and refugee youth.